-Popular dishes among international eaters include bulgogi, bibimbap, and royal cuisine.
+Popular dishes among international visitors include bulgogi, bibimbap, and hanjeongsik (Korean table d'hote).
 Bulgogi is a marinated beef or sometimes pork dish that is sweet and tender in texture.
-In particular, the soy sauce seasoning is not spicy, thus making it a great introduction dish to hansik.
-Bibimbap, on the other hand, is a complete meal in and of itself, mixing rice with all kinds of condiments of one's choice, topped with gochujang for that extra kick.
-Royal cuisine is a full course meal, including at least 12 different sides and desserts in addition to soups, steamed foods, and hot pots.
-Because royal food was originally served to the kings and queens, it is the ultimate in Korean culinary arts.
+In particular, the soy sauce seasoning is not spicy, thus making it a great introductory dish to hansik.
+Bibimbap, on the other hand, is a complete meal in and of itself, mixing rice with all kinds of vegetables of one's choice, topped with gochujang for that extra kick.
+Hanjeongsik is served as a full table’s worth of side dishes featuring meat and vegetables along with soups, steamed foods, and hot pots.
+This is a popular choice for visitors looking to try a little bit of everything.

 - 【 Photo: Kimchi 】